Securing Global Biotechnology

-Unlike nuclear weaponry, many thousands of people have the technical skills to build and release autonomous biological weapons, but only if they know what to make and can obtain a physical copy – for example, by assembling it from synthetic DNA.
+Many thousands of people have the technical skills to build and release potentially hazardous biological agents, but only if they know what to make and can obtain a physical copy – for example, by assembling it from synthetic DNA.

-To protect humanity, we should screen all DNA synthesis orders for potential bioweapons, ideally without disclosing what we're looking for.
+Screening all DNA synthesis orders for potentially serious hazards, ideally without disclosing what we're looking for, would contribute to a safer paradigm.
 A secure global screening system would:

-- Minimize the number of people with access to bioweapons
+- Minimize the number of people with access to potentially hazardous agents

-- Securely guard against new potential bioweapons without drawing attention to them
+- Securely guard against new potential hazards without drawing attention to them

 The Secure DNA Project